Finding the Top Financial Advisors in Bethesda, Maryland

 Heritage Investors Management Corp.
 Investing Strategy

-Heritage Investors Management Corp. works to understand their clients before they start investing their money.
+Heritage Investors Management Corp. works to understand its clients before advisors start investing clients' money.
 According to the firm's Form ADV, it pays attention to the following when formulating an investment plan:

 - Risk tolerance

 - Age and time horizon